Tri-the-Lough Sprint & Try-a-tri Triathlons: Saturday 4th August 2018

-The swim is a 750 metre swim in the sheltered lough.
+The swim The swim is a 750 metre swim in the sheltered lough.

-The bike consists of 2 laps on the closed road 20km course.
+The bike The bike consists of 2 laps on the closed road 20km course.

-The run consists of a 5km loop of the lough.
+The run The run consists of a 5km loop of the lough.
 This year the finish line is in front of the Lough.

 Try a Tri Info: 300m swim, 10km bike, 3km run

 Swim The swim will be a 300 metre swim in the sheltered lough.
 Yellow buoys mark the course.
 As in the the sprint you go in an anti-clockwise direction but instead of going to the second buoy you turn left at the first buoy, then left at the next buoy and back for shore.

-The bike consists of one lap of the bike route (see map above) which is 10k.
+Bike The bike consists of one lap of the bike route (see map above) which is 10k.
 Remember to keep left as you come into the village and turn left into the GAA grounds to finish your lap.